 Exodus 11:7 ...that you may know that the LORD does make a difference between the Egyptians and Israel.

 Was God watching, or what?
-Is anyone going to deny that God was not watching them as they walked out that night of the 15th—in the very sight of the Egyptians, who were burying their dead?
+Is anyone going to deny that God was watching them as they walked out that night of the 15th—in the very sight of the Egyptians, who were burying their dead?
 There is every possibility that when something like this would occur that the Egyptians would want to blame the Israelites for the death of their children—their sons, their daughters—and their animals.
 And they would be enraged that the Israelites were the cause.
 They couldn't see where God was.
 They couldn't blame Him directly, as it were, but they would take it out on His servants, His people.
 But they stood numbly by, instead of resisting or fighting, and went about burying their dead as the Israelites left Egypt.
-Perhaps under normal circumstances the Egyptians would have fought over the sense of lost of their loved ones.
+Perhaps under normal circumstances the Egyptians would have fought over the sense of loss of their loved ones.

 Exodus 13:21-22 The LORD went before them by day in a pillar of cloud to lead the way, and by night in a pillar of fire to give them light, so as to go by day and night.
 He did not take away the pillar of cloud by day or the pillar of fire by night from before the people.